liruilong940607/inpainting.siggraph2017.tf/README.md

 # Globally and Locally Consistent Image Completion (GLCIC)

+**Note: Something new!**
+- support official model initialize.
+- change inputsize from 128 to 256 to match the official code.
+- change input normaize strategy to match the official code.
+- NEED TODO: fix D->G backward bug!

 This is an implementation of the image completion model proposed in the paper ([Globally and Locally Consistent Image Completion]( http://hi.cs.waseda.ac.jp/%7Eiizuka/projects/completion/data/completion_sig2017.pdf))